 There are also several nearby Colorado ski resorts, including Breckenridge, Vail, and Winter Park, which offer skiing, snowboarding, tubing, snowmobiling, and snowshoeing.
 Thanksgiving in the city of Denver is a medley of fun free events, performing arts, live music, and plenty of family-friendly activities.

 Located only around an hour outside of Seattle, Tahuya State Forest is a picturesque, working woodland in the pacific northwest and one of the very best places to visit during Thanksgiving in USA.
-The area allows for a wide range of recreational activities, including ATV driving, horseback riding, hiking, and mountain biking.
+The area allows for a wide range of recreational activities, including ATV driving, horseback riding from the Tahuya Horse Camp, hiking, and mountain biking.

 Seattle is an excellent place to celebrate Thanksgiving.
 Revelers can enjoy watching the Macy’s Parade, witness the lighting of the city’s Christmas tree, and splurge on the Black Friday sales.